NathanielJay/qlone/act-2.md

 **Softwares that work best with the camera rotating around the object**

-_Kiri Engine: Scanner 3D_ (free for download for IOS and Android devices, and available as web-based)
+_Kiri Engine: Scanner 3D_ (free for download for IOS and Android devices, and available as web-based) This tool is ideal for objects where all sides of the objects must be scanned accurately since this allows users to change the orientation of the object during the scan.

 1. Download the appropriate version of the app for your device, or follow [this link](https://www.kiriengine.app/web-version/Upload){:target="_blank"} to access the web-based portal of the tool.
 2. If you do not have an account, create one, or login.